 - Lorazepam or rifamycins (eg, rifampin) because they may decrease eszopiclone's effectiveness

-- Azole antifungals (eg, itraconazole, ketoconazole), HIV protease inhibitors (eg, nelfinavir, ritonavir), macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, olanzapine, perampanel, or telithromycin because they may increase the risk of eszopiclone's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), benzodiazepines (eg, alprazolam), HIV protease inhibitors (eg, nelfinavir, ritonavir), macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, olanzapine, opioid pain medicines (eg, oxycodone), perampanel, telithromycin, or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of eszopiclone's side effects

-- Antidepressants (eg, amitriptyline), antihistamines (eg, chlorpheniramine, diphenhydramine), medicines for mental or mood disorders (eg, haloperidol, thioridazine), or medicines for seizures (eg, carbamazepine, phenobarbital, phenytoin) because the risk of their side effects, including drowsiness and decreased coordination, may be increased by eszopiclone
+- Antihistamines (eg, chlorpheniramine, diphenhydramine), medicines for mental or mood disorders (eg, haloperidol, thioridazine), or medicines for seizures (eg, carbamazepine, phenobarbital, phenytoin) because the risk of their side effects, including drowsiness and decreased coordination, may be increased by eszopiclone

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if eszopiclone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.